 Brief History of Lucia Fest at PLU

 In December 1951, Rev. E. Arthur Larson, professor of Swedish, introduced the Lucia custom to the PLU campus.
 At 5:30 on a cold, December morning, a group of female Swedish language students were honored with a visit from Sankta Lucia.
 The white-robed saint, wearing a crown of candles and a red satin sash, knocked at the doors of Harstad Hall.
 In her hands were a plate of cookies and a pot of fresh-brewed coffee.
-The saint’s real name was Lola (Murk) Gracey ’54 who of Seattle, Washington.
+The saint’s real name was Lola (Murk) Gracey ’54 from Seattle, Washington.
 The crown worn by Lola over 50 years ago is a part of the SCC’s permanent artifact collection.

 It quickly caught on, and soon the Sanka Lucia Fest became a tradition at PLU.
 The sophomore student association, called the Sparks, organized a Lucia festival every year from 1954 on.
 Students went from dorm to dorm, singing the Lucia song and brining each other treats during Finals week.
 The crowning of a sophomore as PLU’s LUCIA took place as program in Chris Knutzen Hall for many years, often crowned by the head of the Associated Student Body.